-Large credit reporting agencies like Equifax often include mistakes in an individual’s credit reports.
+Large credit reporting agencies like Equifax, Experian, and TransUnion often include mistakes in an individual’s credit reports.
 Consumers rightly expect that these errors should be fixed when they alert the agencies.
 In one case, our client’s Nissan lease payment record was reported incorrectly and the companies involved refused to correct it.

 This case involves 5 parties:

-- Christopher Somma – lessee of a Nissan vehicle
+- Christopher Somma – our client who leased a Nissan vehicle

 - Equifax Information Services LLC – credit reporting agency